centre-for-educational-technology/la_pills/README.md

      - View published User package entities - ANONYMOUS USER
        - This one is required for the preview functionality to work when new accounts are being created by users themselves
+* **LAPills Analytics** - a simple analytics solution that captures certain usage data and allows administrators to view and download that data

 ## Themes